osh16/hugbunadarverkefni/README.md

 **Unlike** *Hugi*
 **our product** will give everyone a platform express their views, share common interests and have conversations with people around the world.

-### 1.2 Background - Óskar þú vilt kannski skrifa eitthvað annað hér?
+### 1.2 Background
 Our product comes from the idea of the easy to use and generally non-cosmetic forums of old.
-Unlike successful platforms that have sprouted up in recent our idea is to create a forum like social platform without a special news feed where
+Unlike successful platforms that have sprouted up in recent years our idea is to create a forum like social platform without a special news feed so as to not clutter the view with irrelevant information to the user.

 ### 1.3 Major features
 Major features include a sign up and login process and a way for users to customise their profile.
 Creating, reading, updating and deleting of posts and commenting in threads.
 Message sending and recieving to/from other users on the platform.
 Veiwing of post history of other users.
 Upvoting and downvoting content through the click of a button.
 Last but not least, creating of communities or groups.